Current Graduate Courses

 Anthropological Theory

 Traces the development of the science of anthropology.
 Presents key leaders and theoretical paradigms, concluding with contemporary practice.
 Special Note: Graduate students will be assigned more in-depth projects, additional class readings, and mentoring positions for undergraduates.
-Registration Restrictions: Admission to the Master of Arts in Anthropology May be stacked with: ANTH A410
+Registration Restrictions: Graduate standing and admission to the Master of Arts in Anthropology, Bachelor of Arts in Anthropology, or Bachelor of Science in Anthropology May be stacked with: ANTH A410

 (Click on an individual CRN for more information on each offering)